apostrophecms/docs/docs/guide/custom-ui.md

 ### Duplicating an existing document

-The method also gives you the option to create a new document of the designated type, but pre-filled with fields from an existing document of the same type.
+The `apos.doc.edit()` method also gives you the option to create a new document of the designated type, but pre-filled with fields from an existing document of the same type.
 This is very similar to editing an existing document except that the `_id` of the existing document to be copied should be passed through the `copyOfId` property.
 In this case, you can pass the `_id` of either the draft or published document if they both exist.

 ```js
 apos.doc.edit({